 Antibacterial Soap– Triclosan is a nasty, nasty ingredient in almost all products claiming to be “Antibacterial.”
 It is an endocrine disruptor and will wreak havoc on your hormone system and your man’s sperm quality.
 Avoid all “antibacterial” household products, soaps, gels, dishwashing detergent etc., and watch out for “triclosan” as an ingredient.
 Also, double check to make sure it isn’t in your toothpaste.
 Ew.

-Nonstick Pots and Pans– The chemical that makes nonstick pots and pans nonstick is perfluorooctanoic acid (PFOA) and it has been linked to infertility in men and women and in developmental delays in babies.
-Ditch any you have and treat yourself to a nice upgrade.
+Nonstick Pots and Pans– The chemical that makes nonstick pots and pans nonstick is perfluorooctanoic acid (PFOA), also refered to as Perfluorinated Chemicals (PFCs) and it have been linked to infertility in men and women and in developmental delays in babies.
+Ditch any you have and treat yourself to a nice upgrade to cast iron or stainless.

 Paint – Just don’t paint your walls.
 Glycol ethers, and other compounds found in paint have a detrimental effect on fertility and are linked to miscarriage and harm to semen quality.
 If you must paint your house, hire painters and have them do it with the windows open and only use Non-VOC paint.